-- Zinc Oxide by itself in a formula isn’t sufficient if a high SPF is required (like you need high UVB protection because you’ll be in intense sunshine or you burn easily).
+- Zinc Oxide by itself in a formula isn’t sufficient if high SPF is required.
+(Say you need high UVB protection because you’ll be in intense sunshine or you burn easily).
 For this reason, Zinc Oxide is often combined with UVB filters, such as Octocrylene.
-But if you don’t expect to be under intense sun for a long period, a Zinc sunscreen without an additional UVB filter is fine.
+But if you don’t expect to be under intense sun for an extended period, a Zinc sunscreen without an additional UVB filter is fine.

-- You’ll want a minimum of 5% Zinc Oxide in the formula but ideally 10-20%
+- You want a minimum of 5% Zinc Oxide in the formula but ideally 10-20%

 Physical sunscreens technically do not need to be reapplied every two hours, unless you are sweating, swimming, or they somehow get wiped off.
 They form a physical barrier over the skin.
-It’s not a bad idea to do anyway if you’re able to since your skin produces oils that may disrupt the original barrier formed.
+It’s a good idea to reapply anyway if you’re able since your skin produces oils that may disrupt the protection.
 But since reapplication every two hours isn’t always realistic, it’s a good thing to know and often a reason to choose a physical sunscreen over a purely chemical one.

-If you don’t like the feel or look of some of the Zinc based sunscreens you try, I suggest looking into nano-based Zinc formulas.
-I will go into this more in another post, but essentially there are newer Zinc based products made with nano-sized particles of Zinc that do away with the white look many of them impart.
-Alternatively, there are several tinted Zinc-based sunscreens (usually the tint is too dark for the pale set, however).
+If you don’t like the feel or look of the Zinc based sunscreens, look into nano Zinc formulas.
+Newer Zinc-based products made with nano-sized particles of Zinc do away with the white look many of them impart.
+Alternatively, there are several tinted Zinc-based sunscreens.

 If You Choose to Try a Chemical Sunscreen:

-- Avobenzone is a great UVA filter but it’s very photo-unstable, meaning it gets degraded by light quickly.
+- Avobenzone is an excellent UVA filter but it’s very photo-unstable, meaning it gets degraded by light quickly.
 This is addressed by adding photo stabilizers such as Octocrylene or encapsulating the ingredient into liposomes.

 - Neutrogena’s patented Helioplex contains Avobenzone, Oxybenzone, and DEHN (diethylhexyl 2,6-naphthalatate).
 DEHN is an ingredient that stabilizes Avobenzone.